ahmedkaludi/easy-table-of-contents/README.txt

 == Changelog ==

+= 2.0.10 04/20/2020 =
+* TWEAK: Add trailing `span` to heading, to prepare for `#` option and to fix duplicate heading title matching.
+* TWEAK: Add second heading search/replace function to search for heading in content with heading html entities decoded.
+May help Beaver Builder users as it seems like it does not encode HTML entities as WP core does.

 = 2.0.9 04/08/2020 =
 * TWEAK: AMP/Caching plugins seems to break anchors with colons and periods even though they are valid characters for the id attribute in HTML5.
 * TWEAK: Replace multiple underscores with a single underscore.